 Approaches To Learning Skills

-Through Approaches to Learning ( ATL ) in IB program, students develop skills that have relevance across the curriculum that help them “learn how to learn”.
+Through Approaches to Learning (ATL) in IB Programmes, students develop skills that have relevance across the curriculum that help them “learn how to learn”.
 ATL skills can be learned and taught, improved with practice and developed incrementally.
 They provide a solid foundation for learning independently and with others.
 ATL skills help students prepare for, and demonstrate learning through, meaningful assessment.
 They provide a common language that students and teachers can use to reflect on, and articulate on, the process of learning.

-The Learning Support program is two-fold.
-It aims to support individual and groups of students in the classroom within the framework of the Middle Years Program of inclusive practice and to educate our staff on ways to make necessary adjustments so all students can access education on the same basis.
+The Learning Support Programme is two-fold.
+It aims to support individual and groups of students in the classroom within the framework of the Middle Years Programme of inclusive practice and to educate our staff on ways to make necessary adjustments so all students can access education on the same basis.

 Assessment is criterion-related, continuous, varied and is interrelated with teaching and learning throughout the year.
 We do not rank students, or use competition or the threat of punishment as motivation, rather assessment is used to support student learning through individual feedback and to inform teaching practice.
 Many classes also make use of web-based platforms such as:

-Our Electives Program is designed to broaden the students’ experience within and beyond the curriculum.
+Preshil’s Electives Programme is designed to broaden the students’ experience within and beyond the curriculum.
 It offers opportunities to extend or deepen their knowledge in a particular area of study or ignites a passion for a particular general interest.
-The program runs for two periods a week.
+The programme runs for two periods a week.
 Staff, parents, past students and others, within the school community, may offer subjects about which they are passionate, have specialist knowledge or expertise.
 Each term students are able to choose from a wide variety of subjects including the arts, science, technology, construction and sport.
-The Electives Program aims to build on Preshil’s enduring commitment to making, choosing, building, playmaking and performing.
+The Electives Programme aims to build on Preshil’s enduring commitment to making, choosing, building, playmaking and performing.

 Careers and Pathways